 Map of the United States

-Drawing maps is a great way to get your students engaged with learning geography.
-One project they can do at home using either poster board or chart paper, plus some markersis drawing their own map of the United States.
+Drawing maps is a great way to get your students engaged with learning geography using either poster board or chart paper, plus some markers then drawing their own map of the United States.

 They can begin by copying the general shape of the country and its states from whatever map they have been using to learn about the geography of the USA.
 Then, as a fun challenge, they can try to identify the states without looking, and write the state names in.